dagger/dagger/docs/current/guides/757394-use-service-containers.md

 ## Key concepts

-Dagger services are just containers, which have the following characteristics:
+Dagger's service containers have the following characteristics:

-- Each container has its own network namespace and IP address
+- Each service container has its own network namespace and IP address
-- Each container has a unique, deterministic DNS address
+- Each service container has a unique, deterministic DNS address
-- Containers can expose ports and endpoints
+- Service containers can expose ports and endpoints
-- Containers can bind other containers as services
+- Service containers can bind other containers as services

 Service containers come with the following built-in features: